Denis Na-Ebong Soorimwin District Health Director

 Water distribution and supply

 The current state of provision of portable water and appropriate practices in the district has been quite unsatisfactory.
-About 63.9 percent of the settlements have access to portable water supply system.
-Sources of water supply are mainly pipe borne, hand dug wells, bore holes and streams for their domestic chores.
-Most communities rely on water tankers for water due to frequent interruption of water supply.
+About 63.9 percent of the settlements have access to a portable water supply system.
+Sources of water supply are mainly pipe-borne, hand-dug wells, bore holes and streams for their domestic chores.
+Most communities rely on water tankers for water due to frequent interruption of the water supply.
 (2010 population and housing census)

 Hard to Reach

-The hard to reach communities in the District are Olefleku, Mfatsiman, Akyempim located in the Oguaa Sub District and Gomoamaim in the Dago Sub District.
-They are hard to reach in terms of their geographical locations, found within Ajumako and Ekumfi Districts respectively making it easier for care givers to access services in those Districts.
-The District plan to visit those communities a day before the vaccination exercise in order to reach all eligible children in our catchment areas.
+The hard-to-reach communities in the district are Olefleku, Mfatsiman, Akyempim located in the Oguaa Sub District and Gomoamaim in the Dago Sub District.
+They are hard to reach in terms of their geographical locations, found within Ajumako and Ekumfi Districts respectively, making it easier for caregivers to access services in those Districts.
+The district plans to visit those communities a day before the vaccination exercise to reach all eligible children in our catchment areas.

 Source |